wiktorlazarski/Image-Captioning-with-Visual-Attention/README.md

 # Image Captioning with Visual Attention

 Code for my bachelor degree thesis.
-PyTorch implamentation of _"Show, Attend and Tell"_.
+PyTorch implementation of _"Show, Attend and Tell"_.